natedreger/MidiMapper-Public-Beta/README.md

 At it's most basic is a USB MIDI host to convert between USB keyboards and traditional 5-Pin MIDI.
 A 'thru' mode allows MIDI to pass directly from one device to another with minimal latency.

-On a more advanced level MidiMapper allows keymaps to be created allowing note on commands to be converted to any of the following :
+On a more advanced level MidiMapper allows keymaps to be created allowing note on commands to be converted to any of the following types:

-- transform one note to any other note with channel
-- note to program change
+- MIDI NOTE_ON (with channel)
+- Program Change
-- note to OSC
+- OSC command

 MidiMapper also contains a builtin web interface for monitoring and setup.

 Still To Do :
 - [ ] Edit keymap via web interface
 - [ ] Edit settings via web interface
-- [ ] Change midi mode via web interface
+- [x] Change midi mode via web interface
+- [ ] Match mapping device control
+- [ ] remove lag from mode change
+-

 Future features to implement :
 - [ ] note to GPIO
 - [ ] OSC to MIDI
+- [ ] Channel Change mapping
+- [ ] Device to Device mapping